SwathiKeshavamurthy/FitandFine-React-P5/README.md

 - **New Users:** Easily create an account, set up a profile, and start engaging with the community.
 - **Returning Users:** Quickly log in, track their fitness progress, participate in challenges, and interact with posts.
-- **Community Members:** Comment on posts, like and bookmark favorite content, and follow other users.
+- **Community Members:** Comment on posts, like favorite content, and follow other users.
 - **Fitness Enthusiasts:** Find and join fitness challenges, log daily routines, and track calorie intake and workouts.
 - **Contributors:** Create and share new posts related to fitness and wellness.